 Preston has a master’s degree in health administration from the University of Washington and is a Clinical Associate Professor in the Department of Health Services, School of Public Health and Community Medicine.
 He is a Fellow with the American College of Healthcare Executives and is active in many professional and community organizations including being on the Boards of the United Way of Snohomish County and the Mount Baker Council of the Boy Scouts of America.

-Renee Radcliff Sinclair is leading strategic initiatives for Apple Inc. in the western United States, where she manages relationships with elected officials and community thought leaders around issues related to student achievement and technology.
-Prior to joining Apple, Renee spent 14 years as a journalist, followed by four successful elections to the Washington State House of Representatives.
+Renee Radcliff Sinclair is the President and Chief Executive Officer of TVW.
+Prior to joining TVW, Renee was the education policy director at Apple, Inc., where she managed relationships with elected officials and community thought leaders around issues related to student achievement and technology.
+Before joining Apple, Renee spent 14 years as a journalist, followed by four successful elections to the Washington State House of Representatives.
 Since retiring from public office, Renee has served in policy leadership roles with the U.S. Chamber of Commerce, the American Electronics Association, and now with Apple.
 Renee has served as a volunteer with a number of local government, humanitarian and workforce efforts over the years and continues to serve her community through a variety of policy-related, community-based activities.

 Carl Zapora was named Superintendent of Public Hospital District No. 2 Snohomish County in February 2011, with responsibility for the administration of the hospital district entity, financial and capital assets, and the development and launch of the PHD’s new program, the Verdant Health Commission.
 He oversees a staff of four, a $10 million budget, and works closely with the five elected Commissioners of PHD2.